Course Catalog

 5 units

 Seminar to study, critique, and develop research in developmental psychology.
-Enrollment restricted to psychology graduate students.
+Enrollment is restricted to psychology graduate students.
 May be repeated for credit.

 PSYC 244A